isaac-art/stone_village/mds/2020_05_16_pyleximited.md

 py-leximited is a python package for lexicographically delimited encoding and decoding.

-It was created by Dave Ackley and is described [here](https://github.com/elenasa/ULAM/wiki/Appendix-D:-Leximited-Format).
+The Leximited Format was created by Dave Ackley, and is described [here](https://github.com/elenasa/ULAM/wiki/Appendix-D:-Leximited-Format).

 It is useful when working with lists of information that you want to keep in a specific order across different programs/operating systems/etc.

+It also adds the useful feature of giving the length of the string as the first values of the string.

 ---